 The times of admission into Bran Castle vary, depending on the day and the season.
 You can check the official website for more details.

 The outside grounds of the castle are FREE to walk around and make for the perfect picnic setting.
-It may be a good idea to knock some sandwiches, bring along some fresh fruit, snacks, and juice so you can have a relaxing picnic on the grounds of the Castle.
+It may be a good idea to knock some sandwiches and bring along some fresh fruit, snacks, and juice so you can have a relaxing picnic on the grounds of the Castle.

 About Bran Castle